wp-plugins/floating-social-media-icon/readme.txt

 = Why the floating social media icon is not displaying on my page even if i made all properly? =

 Our Plugin Uses Hooks to integrate the suppported javascripts styles and html to the theme.
-So Make sure your theme footer.php have  <?php wp_footer(); ?> and header.php have  <?php wp_head(); ?> , Most of all the plugins work with the support of this code and if this is not present on your theme..
+So Make sure your theme footer.php have  &lt;?php wp_footer(); ?&gt; and header.php have  &lt;?php wp_head(); ?&gt; , Most of all the plugins work with the support of this code and if this is not present on your theme..
 Its your themes mistake..

-= How can i integrate the  <?php wp_footer(); ?> and  <?php wp_head(); ?> to my theme if it is not present on my theme? =
+= How can i integrate the  &lt;?php wp_footer(); ?&gt; and  &lt;?php wp_head(); ?&gt; to my theme if it is not present on my theme? =

 It can be easily done..
-Just to go Theme Editor which is under apperance and select footer.php and add  <?php wp_footer(); ?> before the closing body tag which is  </body> and then go and edit header.php and add  <?php wp_head(); ?> just before the closing head tag which is  </head>
+Just to go Theme Editor which is under apperance and select footer.php and add  &lt;?php wp_footer(); ?&gt; before the closing body tag which is  </body> and then go and edit header.php and add  &lt;?php wp_head(); ?&gt; just before the closing head tag which is  </head>

 = Can i disable the automated integration and place where ever i want? =